Viewable With ANY Browser

 The "Teardrop" Bed

-Shortly after the walkway leaves the east end of the patio and the camellia bed, it forks and then merges, surrounding a bed shaped like a teardrop with the point at the north and the rounded end at the south (towards the patio).
-An Australian tea tree (Leptospermum laevigatum) is in the center of this bed, surrounded by low-growing Cuphea hyssopifolia with tiny pink (almost magenta) flowers.
-Under everything else, pink clover (Persicaria capitata) competes with cinquefoil (Potentilla neumanniana, also known as P. verna), as a ground cover, occasionally sending shoots out onto the walkway.
+Shortly after the path leaves the east end of the patio and the camellia bed, it forks and then merges, surrounding a bed shaped like a teardrop with the point at the north and the rounded end at the south (towards the patio).
+A Christmas heather (actually a heath, Erica canaliculata 'Rosea', a variety different from the one in front) is in the center of this bed, surrounded by low-growing Cuphea hyssopifolia with tiny pink (almost magenta) flowers.
+Under everything else (and sometimes climbing over the others), pink clover (Persicaria capitata) is a ground cover.

 *** End Right Sidebar ***

-Beyond the peach tree are Shasta daisies (Chrysanthemum maximum) that my daughter planted many years ago, penstemon (some pink and some red), and 'Gold Galore' bearded iris.
-Statice (Limonium perezii) borders the walkway.
-At the end of the bed are Camellia sasanqua 'Yuletide' (single red, upright), coreopsis, more penstemon, and freesias (which have naturalized and come up every year in January or early February).
+Beyond the peach tree are columbines (Aquilegia hybrids) of mixed colors and a clump of 'Gold Galore' bearded iris.
+Statice (Limonium perezii) borders the path along with an 'Illumination Flame' foxglove (a rooted cutting from the plant in the west bed).
+I tried growing red hollyhocks (Alcea rosea) against the wall, but Cleopatra ate them all.
+At the end of the bed are Camellia sasanqua 'Yuletide' (upright with single red flowers), red Penstemon, and freesias (which have naturalized and come up every year in January or early February).

 The Circular Bed